a0x8o/druid/docs/design/architecture.md

 You can inspect the state of currently active segments using the Druid SQL [`sys.segments` table](../querying/sql.md#segments-table).
 It includes the following flags:

-- `is_published`: True if segment metadata has been published to the metadata stored and `used` is true.
+- `is_published`: True if segment metadata has been published to the metadata store and `used` is true.
 - `is_available`: True if the segment is currently available for querying, either on a realtime task or Historical process.
 - `is_realtime`: True if the segment is _only_ available on realtime tasks.
 For datasources that use realtime ingestion,